yuxiaoba/my-wowchemy-site/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Guangba Yu (余广坝 in Chinese).
+I will be a postdoctoral researcher in the [Automated Reliable Intelligent Software Engineering (ARISE) Lab](http://ariselab.cse.cuhk.edu.hk/) at The Chinese University of Hong Kong, mentored by Prof. [Michael R. Lyu](https://www.cse.cuhk.edu.hk/lyu/).

-I am a 4th year Ph.D. candidate at Sun Yat-Sen University, advised by Professor [Pengfei Chen](http://www.dds-sysu.tech/Teachers).
-I am interested in cloud native, microservice, Serverless, and AIOps.
+I received Ph.D. and M.Eng at Sun Yat-Sen University, advised by Professor [Pengfei Chen](http://www.dds-sysu.tech/Teachers).
+I am interested in cloud native, microservice, AIOps and MLOps.
 My research focus on perfromance diagnose and optimization in distributed systems.
-And I have a strong curiosity about telemetry of cloud-native systems.
+And I have a strong curiosity about telemetry of cloud systems.

 I have awarded Tencent Rhino-Bird Research Elite Program and Tencent Special Scholarship in 2022.
 I am a Ph.D. software engineering student researcher at WeChat in 2022, hosted by [Yuetang Deng](https://scholar.google.com/citations?hl=zh-CN&user=jiPCz_cAAAAJ).

-I am actively looking for faculty positions and post-doc opportunities.
-You can find more information in my [CV](https://yuxiaoba.github.io/authors/admin/cv_yugb_2023.pdf).

 I maintain a Github project about [Awesome cloud paper](https://github.com/IntelligentDDS/awesome-papers) and a WeChat public account [WeeklyCloudPaper](https://yuxiaoba.github.io/authors/admin/weeklycloudpaper.jpg) in Chinese.
 Welcome to follow my updates.